 But it is their aura I notice.
 Their being if you like.
 They just look like they are loving every minute of what they do.

 I notice this same “look” when I see people working with animals, nature and healing professions.
 And also with those people who are highly enthusiastic about what they do.

 There are a lot of posts, articles and even books written about finding your purpose.
 I don’t know about you, but I like reading other writers ideas or slants on topics that I have already read about.
 It gives me a fresh or different perspective.

-Unfortunately, Some of those I read (In my opinion), make this out to be something that is beyond us, difficult and even painful; something that is esoteric in nature.
+Unfortunately, some of those posts and books I read make this sound like something that is beyond us, difficult and even painful; something that is esoteric.

 For me, living a life on purpose is not a luxury, it is a duty.
 Why? because when we are living a life on and with purpose we are serving others in our own unique way.
-And I believe we all have God given talents that are for that, err, purpose.
+We all have God-given talents that are for that, err, purpose.

 Some people refer to a purpose led life as doing what you love to do.
-This again gives people a misconception of the whole idea.
-It conjures up the notion that we must be cartwheeling around our work every day loving every single second.
+This again gives causes confusion.
+It conjures up the notion that we will be cartwheeling around our work every day loving every single second.

 Even when doing something you are totally in love with, it will have some duties that we may not necessarily want to do.